-Acute heart failure is a condition that means that the heart is not working properly.
+Acute heart failure refers to the heart being unable to pump enough blood around the body.
 It occurs suddenly and can be life threatening.

-If a person has heart failure, their heart is either not able to work effectively enough to supply blood to the body or not able to relax normally, which causes fluid to build up in the lungs.
+If a person has heart failure, their heart cannot work effectively to supply blood to the body.
+This may be because it cannot relax as usual.
+Heart failure can cause fluid to build up in the lungs.

-As a result, the person may have breathlessness, changes in heart rhythm, and fluid retention, leading to swelling in the legs and elsewhere.
+A person may notice breathlessness, changes in their heart’s rhythm, and fluid retention, which can lead to swelling in their legs and elsewhere.

 The symptoms of

 Anyone with symptoms of heart failure needs immediate medical attention.
-A doctor may recommend taking medication, making certain lifestyle changes, or undergoing surgery.
+The doctor may recommend taking medication, making certain lifestyle changes, or having surgery.

-Heart failure means that the heart is unable to pump enough blood or relax sufficiently to serve the body’s needs.
+Heart failure means that the heart is unable to serve the body’s needs because it cannot pump enough blood or relax sufficiently.

-In some cases, acute heart failure results from a sudden event, such as a virus or a trauma or blockage affecting an artery around the heart.
-Some people call this de novo acute heart failure.
+Acute heart failure can result from an event such as a viral infection or blockage affecting an artery around the heart.
+Doctors may call this “de novo” acute heart failure.

 Heart failure can affect one or both sides of the heart.
 However, it usually starts on the left side.

-Right sided heart failure can happen alone but often occurs with left sided heart failure, when the left chamber puts pressure on the right side.
+Right sided heart failure can happen alone, but it often occurs with left sided heart failure, when the left chamber puts pressure on the right side.

 Congestive heart failure develops when blood flow from the heart becomes slower, causing a backup of blood returning to the heart.
 Fluid collects in the legs, abdomen, lungs, and other parts of the body.
-If it collects in the lungs, the person will have pulmonary edema.
+If it collects in the lungs, the medical name for this is pulmonary edema.

 The heart has four chambers, which work together to pump blood around the body.
 Problems can arise in any part of the heart.

-In de novo acute heart failure, a single problem or event causes symptoms.
-This may be a virus, drug use, or sudden damage to a heart valve or a blockage in a coronary artery (blood vessel around the heart).
+In cases of de novo acute heart failure, a single problem or event causes symptoms.
+This may be a virus, drug use, sudden damage to a heart valve, or a blockage in a coronary artery.

-Sometimes, a person will have acute on chronic heart failure.
-This develops as the heart tries to compensate for a loss of function (squeezing or relaxing function) that has built up over time.
+In cases of acute on chronic heart failure, the heart tries to compensate for a loss of squeezing or relaxing function that has developed over time.

-- The heart stretches so that it can contract more, eventually becoming enlarged.
+- It stretches so that it can contract more, eventually becoming enlarged.

-- The heart develops increased muscle mass, which can stiffen the heart muscle.
+- It develops increased muscle mass, which can stiffen the heart muscle.

-- The heart beats faster as it tries to supply more blood.
+- It beats faster as it tries to supply more blood.

 - Blood vessels narrow to maintain blood pressure.